STAMP AND COIN GALLERIES©

 Bobby Darin, his son Todd, his wife Sandra Dee

 Jay's late father, Jack Tell, was an assistant editor at The New York Times.
 A relative was stamp editor of the New York Post, so Jay grew up within both the journalism and philatelic communities.
 He attended the University of Nevada, Reno and Las Vegas.
 In 1960, Jay's parents, Jack and Bea Tell, purchased Mark Twain's world-famous Virginia City Territorial Enterprise newspaper from history and railroad author Lucius Beebe and moved the family West.
 At 17, Jay cut his journalistic teeth writing, researching, editing, and setting headlines with ornate hand-carved wood fonts.
-He ran the same century-old Mealy flat-bed press actually used by Mark Twain and an historic Linotype melting lead ‘pigs’ for hot type galley proofs.
+He helped run the same century-old Mealy flat-bed press actually used by Mark Twain and an historic Linotype melting lead ‘pigs’ for hot type galley proofs.

 At 14 years old, Jay's first major 'find' with only one plate number instead of two.